Podcasts

 Well, directionally, I think it's where we thought it was gonna go, but I think from a magnitude perspective, they added a little more broadband, a little more wireless than I think I would have anticipated for a q two.

 Yeah.
 No, I thought this was in the right direction.
 You know, their margins are up, their churn went down again.
-What was very encouraging is that they showed for the first time convergence, and almost 40% of their fiber customers also have AT and T Mobility.
+What was very encouraging is that they showed for the first time convergence, and almost 40% of their fiber customers also have AT&T Mobility.
 And I was also happy, very happy for us, because our internal data shows that they were at 40%, and they released 39.5.

 They were a lot lighter.
 Right?
 A big topic of conversation both for Comcast and for Charter was ACP, or the lack thereof.
 When we look at Comcast, they saw a little bit less of it on the fixed side, and they had a more tepid growth on mobile.
 Yeah, when we look at wireless, they added 322,000.